-Fraser Health's 2022/23 year-to-date hospital readmission rate of 10.0% is meeting our internal target of 10%.
+Fraser Health's 2022/23 year-to-date hospital readmission rate of 9.8% is meeting our internal target of 10%.
 The readmission rate is trending in the desired direction.
-Five of our communities are meeting our internal targets (Burnaby, Langley, Maple Ridge, New Westminster and Tricities), and Abbotsford, South Surrey/White Rock and Surrey are performing very close to the target.
+Seven of our communities are meeting our internal targets (Burnaby, Delta, Langley, New Westminster, South Surrey/White Rock, Surrey and Tricities), and Maple Ridge is performing very close to the target.
 All other communities are committed to working on this indicator.